 - Accept an earnest money deposit that makes your buyer, as the expression goes, put money where the mouth is.

-- Think about asking the buyer for a contingency offer, which is subject to finding your replacement home.
+- Think about asking the buyer for a contingency offer, which could be subject to you finding your replacement home.
 If you are concerned that you won't find a suitable home, making your offer contingent on it is one way to guarantee you won't be homeless.

 - On the other hand, the buyer might ask you for a contingency sale.
 Handled correctly, you can always bump the buyer out of the deal or force the buyer to remove the contingency if a better offer comes in through First Right of Refusal.

-- Expect that you will write a counter offer.
+- Expect that you might need to compose a counter offer.
 You don't have to accept the buyer's offer, and if it is too low, always counter; don't walk away.
 Sometimes buyers want to test the water by poking in a toe.
+Don't be insulted if they try to take advantage of you.

 - Review the reasons why you might end up rejecting the buyer's offer to determine if they apply to you.